dotkernel/dotkernel-v1/readme.txt

 --------

-If you encounter any unexpected behavior of the application, please report the issue in the DotKernel bug tracker:
+If you encounter any unexpected behavior of the application, please report the issue in the Dotkernel bug tracker:
 	https://www.dotkernel.net/

 SUBVERSION REPOSITORY
 ----------------------
-You can grab latest DotKernel copy from:
+You can grab latest Dotkernel copy from:
 	 http://v1.dotkernel.net/svn/trunk/

 Browse SVN repository: